 Of course I want my children to do their best, and want them to be the ones who can shake off frustrations or failures and live to fight another day.
 I want to raise kids who use failure as inspiration to do better the next time, and realize this one at bat, or that one dropped pop fly, or that missed goal isn’t the end of the world but rather an opportunity to try again and do better next time.
 I want to raise children who use failure as motivation to practice more, work harder, and focus on improving so they can avoid making the same mistake the next time.
 A child that can do those things in the face of adversity sounds like a resilient child to me and this is the type of child I want to raise.
 True resilience or “grit” in my view is the gift that keeps on giving and is that special intangible quality that will lift your child up throughout their life no matter what they face or what happens to them for the good or for the bad.
 In the sports context, you want to make sure your child comes out a “winner,” which in this case means they feel good about themselves and have a healthy attitude towards sports.

 The question is how to do you get there, as in how do you “create” this kind of child?
-The following are six lessons I’ve learned from the many good coaches in my past (coupled with some lessons I uncovered while researching sports psychology websites, the best of which was www.competitivedge.com), that apply to parent-coaches today and that I think will assist in “building” a resilient child:
+The following are six lessons I’ve learned from the many good coaches in my past (coupled with some lessons I uncovered while researching sports psychology websites similar to https://clearchildpsychology.com/, the best of which was www.competitivedge.com), that apply to parent-coaches today and that I think will assist in “building” a resilient child:

 1) Encourage competition (primarily with themselves) – The primary goal of sports is to challenge oneself and to always improve.
+Of course, being able to improve in their chosen sport could come down to the equipment that they use, so having access to the best resources, that can be found on sites like StringKing, could help to improve their skills and experience further.
 Unfortunately, judging improvement by winning and losing is both an unfair and flat-out wrong measure.
 Winning in sports is about doing the best you can do, separate from the outcome or the play of your opponent.
 Children should be encouraged to compete against their own potential.
 When your child has this focus and plays to better themselves instead of beating someone else, they will be more relaxed, have more fun and therefore perform better.

 2) Don’t define success and failure in terms of winning and losing – Kind of a part two to the first point, one of the main purposes of the sports experience is skill acquisition and mastery.
 When a child performs to their potential and loses, it is the wrong approach to focus on the loss and become critical.
 If a child plays their very best and loses, help them feel like a winner because they did their best!
 Conversely, when a child or team performs far below their potential and wins, this isn’t necessarily grounds to feel like a winner.
 The point is to help the child make the critical distinction between success and failure in terms of playing to their potential versus winning and losing.

 3) The important lesson of “Failure” – If you truly want to foster resilience in your child, then teach them how to fail.
 The most successful people, in sports and otherwise, have on average failed more often than they have succeeded.
 So what makes them a success if they’ve failed so much?
 Firstly, it is the fact that they are more willing to take risks which usually leads to failing more frequently.
 Further and more importantly, theses risk-takers have used those failures as a source of motivation and as a “lessons learned” of what not to do or what to improve upon next time.
 We are taught in our society that failure is bad and to fear the humiliation and embarrassment of failure.
 This in turn makes us risk averse and unwilling to try anything new or different or to push our boundaries.
 However, you can’t be successful if you are always preoccupied with losing or failing.
 By teaching our kids to deal with setbacks, mistakes and how to take appropriate risks, they will be equipped to deal with anything life throws at them and will be set up for success in the long-run.
+And there’s always chance to improve on past mistakes in training and equipment, like this batting swing trainer, to help iron out any unhelpful habits.
 Failure in a sporting context is the best opportunity and the most fertile ground for this lesson.